canidorichard/DNSMsg/README.md

 By default the DNSMsgServer will listen on UDP/53 but the port can be changed using "-p [port]".
 The server will listen on TCP by specifying "-l tcp" or both TCP and UDP by specifying "-l both".
 If you require a specific IP address to be returned in response to DNS queries then -i [ip] is what you are looking for.

+The server can be requested to call an external application on receipt of each message by using "-c [cmd]".
+If {id} and {msg} are placed in the command string then they will be substituded for the client id and the message.

 # DNSMsgClient
 Usage: python3 DNSMsgClient.py -d [domain] -m [message]